jorrete/django-staticfiles-vite/README.md

 # django-staticfiles-vite (POC)

 This package explores the integration of [vitejs](https://vitejs.dev/) as static asset provider during development.
 It serves (and process accordingly with vitejs configuration) static assets.

-It is able to use imports (js and css) with the django static path like you would use in a django template, allowing to split js and css assets with in third party apps.
+It is able to use imports (JS and CSS) with the DJANGO static path like you would use in a django template, allowing to split JS and CSS assets with in third party apps.

-When using collectstatic in deployment the assets are compiled with vitejs.
+When using **collectstatic** in deployment the assets are compiled with vitejs.

-# Status
+## Status
 There is an issue opened in [vitejs](https://github.com/vitejs/vite/pull/4679) that prevents to pass extra paths to the postcss configuration.
 Until that issue is fixed we use a patched version.

 # Use

+# Development

 ## Install
 ```